About NYC Well

 We are hiring for Bachelors and Masters level counselors and peer support specialists, Mandarin, Cantonese and Spanish speaking individuals are encouraged to apply.
-Please visit MHA Careers.
+Please visit Vibrant Emotional Health Careers.

 We are also looking for technology experts and follow-up counselors.
 For more information and to apply please visit Beacon Health Options Careers.

 For general mental health jobs through Thrive NYC visit Thrive Careers.

 Community Access has been at the forefront of peer workforce development for more than 30 years – and our Howie the Harp Advocacy Center in Harlem is recognized nationally as the gold standard in job training for people with mental health concerns.

 Building on these strong foundations, and in collaboration with Services for the UnderServed (SUS), ThriveAtWork will empower hundreds of peers (individuals with a lived experience in the mental health system) to find – and keep – direct service, supervisor, and management roles within Human Services.